mdonoughe/sbz-switch/README.md

 [![Crates.io](https://img.shields.io/crates/v/sbz-switch.svg)](https://crates.io/crates/sbz-switch) ![License](https://img.shields.io/badge/license-MIT%2FApache--2.0-blue.svg) [![Build status](https://ci.appveyor.com/api/projects/status/554198r095ibw7ma?svg=true)](https://ci.appveyor.com/project/mdonoughe/sbz-switch) [![Docs.rs](https://docs.rs/sbz-switch/badge.svg)](https://docs.rs/sbz-switch)

+This Version has a mode Added that can automatically switches from speaker usage to Headphon Usage and back.
+It Is also able to Change System Volume to Predefined Levels while doing so.
+See Values in the "Constants for Switching Section in main.rs

 The Sound Blaster drivers, at least for the Sound Blaster Z, expose the speaker and headphone outputs as a single audio device to Windows, meaning the normal Windows methods of switching the sound output device will not work.
 Creative provides a graphical utility for this, but does it does not support hotkeys or anything like that, and it does not maintain a separate volume level for headphones vs speakers.

 This is a simple utility that does the following: